Forgot to get solar eclipse glasses? Here's how to DIY a viewer with household items.

 The Planetary Society DIY paper viewer

-While the Planetary Society also offer instructions for box or projector viewers that are more "fancy," as they put it, it doesn't get easier than their simple pinhole paper projector.
+While the Planetary Society also offers instructions for box or projector viewers that are more "fancy," as they put it, it doesn't get easier than their simple pinhole paper projector.

 Another super easy version that requires no crafting?
 A kitchen colander.
 An ordinary kitchen colander can easily be used to view a solar eclipse in the same way as other projector viewers; the colander's circular holes project crescent images of the sun onto the ground.